 Why should a co-worker have to clean up your dirty cutlery just because you couldn’t be bothered to do so?

-Don’t run the risk of annoying you colleagues by cleaning your cutlery once you’re done with it.
+Don’t run the risk of annoying you colleagues by cleaning your cutlery once you’re done with it – keeping your kitchen clean and tidy will certainly earn you brownie points in the office!

 Even if you think this is just your problem then you’re wrong…nobody likes looking at an untidy desk.